sourcegraph/handbook/content/departments/ce-support/ce/ie/ie-process.md

 [Implementation Engineers](./index.md)

-- Confirmation of the production technical deployment design as captured in the pre-sales stages
+- Confirmation of the production technical deployment design as captured by the CE
 - Build internal replica environment based on expected requirements for production deployment
 - Deploy customer non-production environment(s) for confirmation of deployment design and use as a dedicated testing environment
 - Configure code hosts on non-production environment(s) to confirm no issues cloning and indexing repos at scale